ORNL-QCI/exatn/README.md

 ## Concepts and Usage

+[An open-access paper is available, please use the PDF]: https://www.frontiersin.org/articles/10.3389/fams.2022.838601/full

 The ExaTN C++ header to include is `exatn.hpp`.
 ExaTN provides two kinds of API:

  1. Declarative API is used to declare, construct and manipulate C++ objects